bottenderjs/bottenderjs.github.io/content/docs/APIReference-Context.md

 - postMessage

 Description:
-- Each of these functions is similar to method in [messaging-api-slack](https://github.com/Yoctol/messaging-apis/tree/master/packages/messaging-api-slack), but we handle **first parameters (channelId)** for you.
+- Each of these functions is similar to methods in [messaging-api-slack](https://github.com/Yoctol/messaging-apis/tree/master/packages/messaging-api-slack), but we handle **first parameters (channelId)** for you.

 ## Telegram
 These are other methods on Telegram.
 See more details at [messaging-api-telegram](https://github.com/Yoctol/messaging-apis/tree/master/packages/messaging-api-telegram)